xconnio/xconn-docs/docs/language-guides/python.md

 Real-time application development framework for Python.
 XConn enables backend APIs that are FAST, support PubSub and are secure.

+## Prerequisites
+Before creating or running a client, you must have a WAMP router running.
+The client needs to connect to a router to send and receive messages, so this step is essential.

+We recommend using a [Nxt](https://xconn.dev/nxt/) router, a lightweight and high-performance WAMP router built for flexibility and speed.

 ## Getting started
 Install xconn from pypi
 ```shell